 She also won first prize as well as the audience prize in the 2017 Vivonne International Competition and the duo prize at the Toulouse Mélodie Française Competition.

-Faustine is currently based in Europe and will next be heard at the Aachen Theater in Germany as Soeur Constance in Poulenc's Dialogue des Carmélites, conducted by Justus Thorau.
+Faustine is based in Europe currently singing at the Aachen Theater in Germany the role Soeur Constance in Poulenc's Dialogues des Carmélites, conducted by Justus Thorau.

 Hailing from Paris, Faustine made her operatic debut at the age of 15 at the Opéra-Théâtre de Limoges, originating the lead soprano role in the world premiere of Isabelle Aboulker’s Les Fables enchantées.